yahoo/oss-guide/docs/promoting/support.md

  We expect your project:

 - Has all the required repository components as per our [repository standard](../publishing/publishing-template/Spec-READ-AND-DELETE.html). i.e. a complete README.md file, appropriate Contributing.md, Code-of-Conduct.md, and LICENSE.md files.
-- Accepts contributions from external participants and provide details on how to do so.
+- Accepts contributions from external participants and provides details on how to do so.
 - Is responsive to resolving security vulnerability alerts.

 We will provide your project: